FraknToastr/ChatGPT-Prompts/README.md

   <li>Record filename in header comments</li>
   <li>Mention versions of software being  and check documenation e.g. Using Blender 4.5.</li>
   <li>###Provide debugging</li>
+  <li>Add home and work drive paths so I can easily use the same script at work and home</li>
 </ol>